hexdump0815/imagebuilder/systems/raspberry_pi_4/readme.md

 ## special notes

-- before booting the sd card the first time some adjustements are required to configure it for the type of box:
+- before booting the sd card the first time some adjustements are required to configure it for the type of rpi:
   - adjust the selected dtb in the file extlinux/extlinux.conf on the boot filesystem (1st partition) - see the comments in the file